 Sponsors help Girl Scout Councils ensure that all girls in the community have an opportunity to participate in Girl Scouting.
 Community organizations, businesses, religious organizations, and individuals may be sponsors and may provide Girl Scout meeting places, volunteer their time, provide activity materials, or loan equipment.
 The council or your troop or service unit may already have relationships with certain organizations, or may know of some reasons not to collaborate with certain organizations.
 Volunteers must obtain permission before seeking financial support from a sponsor.
 If your group or service unit has a sponsor, the sponsor’s contribution can be recognized by sending thank-you cards composed by the girls, inviting the sponsor to a meeting or court of awards, or working together on a service project.
 The contribution should also be reflected in the troop’s financial records and report.

-Adult members in their Girl Scout capacities may not solicit financial contributions for purposes other than Girl Scouting.
-Adult members may engage in combined fundraising efforts authorized by Girl Scouts of Western Ohio and in which Girl Scouts of Western Ohio council is a beneficiary.
 Girl members may not engage in any direct solicitation for money except for Girl Scout Seniors and Ambassadors, who may solicit philanthropic donations to their councils of cash or in-kind goods for Girl Scout Gold Award projects.
 Please see the Gold Award Money Earning section below for more information.
 In addition, girls must abide by Girl Scouts of Western Ohio’s policies and procedures with regard to this matter.

 As a not-for-profit organization, Girl Scouts of Western Ohio must follow all IRS guidelines for a 501c3 organization.
 All Girl Scout groups (troops) and service units are an extension of the council, including the council IRS not-for-profit status.
 Therefore, all group and service unit finances are considered assets of Girl Scouts of Western Ohio.
 In order to ensure compliance with IRS and audit guidelines, Girl Scouts of Western Ohio has the following policies regarding donations and grants from individuals and organizations to Girl Scouts groups or service units.

 An exception to the above guideline is made if Girl Scout volunteers work for companies offering small grants or donations (up to $1,000) for special projects and not-for-profit groups supported by their employees.
 These funds may be requested for special service unit, day camp, or troop/group projects (such as a large service project), with prior permission of Girl Scouts of Western Ohio.
-Prior approval includes contacting the regional director of your region and completing an Additional Troop/Group Money form.
+Prior approval includes contacting the regional director of your region and completing an Money Earning/Funding Approval Form.
 This form must also include a detailed budget of how the funds will be spent.
 In addition, the company issuing the donation/grant should complete a Donor Form and include it with the check.

 Funds acquired through money-earning projects or donated to Girl Scouts for a Gold Award project via sponsorships, crowdfunding, or a grant must be deposited into a Girl Scout affiliated bank account (example: troop account) and must follow council reporting procedures.